darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-get-free-cring.md

 ## Generate a Vanity account with CRAB

-- Click [Vanity account], fill in the conditions you need to filter.
+- Click [Vanity account](https://apps.darwinia.network/#/vanity), fill in the conditions you need to filter.

   ![faucet-1](assets/faucet-1.png)